Zen to Go Logo

 1. Communication

-Launch an informal announcement stating "5-Minute Energy Recharge Breaks".
+Launch an informal announcement stating "5-minute breaks to recharge energy".
 Avoid words like "meditation" if you think they may generate resistance.

 Use a friendly tone.
-Ask: "Who wants to try a 3-minute technique to reduce stress before the next meeting?".
+Ask: "Who wants to try a 3-minute technique to lower stress before the next meeting?".

 2. Zero Logistics

-Choose an exercise that can be done in the chair.
+Choose an exercise that can be done in their own chair.
 The first session should not require anyone to move from their place.

-Send a 10-minute calendar invitation (5 for the exercise, 5 for questions).
+Send a calendar invitation for 10 minutes (5 for the exercise, 5 for questions).
 Brevity is your best ally.

 3. First Session